ArthurSonzogni/chromiumos-platform2/screen-capture-utils/design.md

 Tablets can be rotated, you can pass --rotate to `screenshot` and `kmsvnc` to rotate the captured screeen 90 degrees clockwise.
 This works correctly with `kukui` devices.

-Other orientations are not supported at this moment in the sprit of YAGNI.
+Passing --panel-orientation-rotation to `screenshot` will make it read the DRM "panel orientation" property and rotate the captured image so that the screenshot matches what the user would see if they were looking at the device in its natural position.

 ### Keyboard handling